Porirua Harbour: History

 The Porirua Harbour formed when westward flowing rivers were drowned by rising postglacial sea levels approximately 10000–14000 years ago.
 There is a tradition that the 1855 Wairarapa Earthquake caused tectonic uplift in the Pāuatahanui Arm of the inlet, changing the shoreline and reducing its navigability.
 However, according to George Eiby, the inlet always had limited accessibility, and the earthquake didn't significantly change the shoreline, with any changes likely coming from more recent sedimentation.

 Part of the Porirua Inlet was reclaimed for a causeway carrying the North Island Main Trunk railway when the section between Porirua and Mana was straightened and double tracked.
 The new section of the Kāpiti Line was opened on 7 November 1960.
 A new Paremata Railway Station and bridge over the entrance to the Pāuatahanui Inlet were required.

 The line no longer followed the curves of the shoreline bays north of Porirua, and three shallow lagoons on the land side of the new causeway were created.
 When State Highway 1 was re-aligned and straightened in the 1970s to run alongside the rail line, these lagoons were partially filled in.
 Aotea Lagoon was developed into a recreational area, albeit very polluted.

 The name of the harbour was officially altered to Te Awarua-o-Porirua Harbour in August 2014.

 Recreation

 The Pāuatahanui Inlet is used for windsurfing, but is not recommended for swimming.

 North of Paremata are the swimming beaches of Plimmerton and Karehana Bay.
 The southern end of Plimmerton Beach is also exposed to northwesterly winds for windsurfing.

 There are also fishing spots at Tokaapapa Reef (or Grandfather rocks) off Plimmerton, Mana Island and Hunters Bank.
 However, weather conditions can change quickly and can be hazardous.

 Guardians of Pāuatahanui Inlet

 A community group, the Guardians of Pāuatahanui Inlet, was set up in 1991 as a registered charity, to undertake tasks such as cleaning up around the inlet.
 They also run photographic competitions.

+In 2026, the Guardians reported the results of triennial surveys of cockle populations in the Pāuatahanui Inlet.
+The total population of cockles in the inlet was estimated at 519 million, more than twice the number estimated in the first of the surveys conducted in 1992.
+The average density of cockles was higher than in any previous survey, at 51.9 per 0.1 square metres, and the proportion of juvenile cockles had increased significantly since 1992.